-Benefits paid to participants increased by \$261,000 or 7.04% in 2019.
+Benefits paid to participants increased by \$1.1 million or 27.98% in 2020.
+This was due largely to Corona Virus related distributions in accordance with the Cares Act.
 The change in the amount of benefits paid to participants from year to year is attributed to: the number of participants choosing to take lump sum distributions at retirement in any one year, to changes in the number of participants receiving benefits in the Plan, as well as the size of their account balance.
 Distributions are due largely to retirements and severance of employment.